Poseidon Cryptanalysis Initiative 2024-2026

 Hash function instances in the program:

 Poseidon-256 (the original Poseidon paper, the finite field being the scalar field of the BLS12-381 elliptic curve).
 Degree `d` of power mapping is 5, the state size `t` is 3.
 The matrix from the reference implementation.
+UPD: the round constants should be generated for each instance separately.

 Poseidon-64 (the Poseidon2 paper, the finite field based on a Goldilocks prime 2^{64}-2^{32}+1).
 Degree `d` of power mapping is 7, the state size `t` is 8.
+UPD: the round constants should be generated for each instance separately.

 Poseidon-31 (the Poseidon2 paper, two options: